-The trochanteric bursa is a fluid filled sac located on the outer side of the hip.
+The hip bursa, also known medically as trochanteric bursa, is a fluid-filled sac located on the outer side of the hip.
 This bursa provides cushioning between the bony prominence of the femur (thigh bone) known as the greater trochanter, and the muscles and tendons running over it.
 It assists in reducing friction between these structures.

 During contraction of the gluteals and muscles overlying the hip, friction is placed on the trochanteric bursa.
 When these forces are excessive due to repetitive activities or high force, irritation and inflammation of the bursa may occur.
 This condition is known as trochanteric bursitis.

 Trochanteric bursitis is generally an overuse injury, caused by repetitive or prolonged activities that place excessive strain on the trochanteric bursa.
 This particularly occurs due to repetitive running, jumping and walking activities or due to prolonged pressure on the bursa (such as excessive side-lying particularly on hard surfaces).
 Occasionally the condition may occur suddenly after a direct blow to the hip.
-There are a number of factors that can increase a person’s risk of developing trochanteric bursitis.
+Several factors can increase a person’s risk of developing trochanteric bursitis.
 These include: